-LA SALLE.
-Jan 15, 1831-South from the southwest corner of Cook 30 miles; thence west to the third principal meridian; thence north 48 miles; thence east to Cook; thence south to the beginning.
+LASALLE.
+Jan.
+15, 1831 - South from the southwest corner of Cook thirty miles; thence west to the third principal meridian; thence north forty-eight miles; thence east to Cook; thence south to the beginning.
+[Laws 1831, p.
+54.]

 PUTNAM (re-defined).
 Jan.
-15, 1831-East from the southwest corner of town 12 north, 6 east to the Illinois; thence down the river to the south line of town 29 north; thence east to the third principal meridian; thence north 22 miles; thence west to the northwest corner of town 18 north, 6 east of the fourth principal meridian; thence south to the beginning.
+15, 1831 - East from the southwest corner of town 12 north, 6 east to the Illinois; thence down the river to the south line of town 29 north; thence east to the third principal meridian; thence north 22 miles; thence west to the northwest corner of town 18 north, 6 east of the fourth principal meridian; thence south to the beginning.
 [Laws 1831, p.
 54.]

 ROCK ISLAND.
 Feb.
-9, 1831-East from middle of the main channel of the Mississippi with the north line of town 15 north to the fourth principal mendian; thence north to Rock river; thence up the middle of the main channel to its confluence with Marais d'ogee slough; thence with the middle of said slough to the Mississippi; thence down the middle of the main channel to its confluence with middle of the main channel to the Mississippi. channel of the river to the beginning.
+9, 1831 - East from the middle of the main channel of the Mississippi with the north line of town fifteen north to the fourth principal meridian; thence north to Rock River; thence up the middle of the main channel to its confluence with Marais d'ogee slough; thence with the middle of said slough to the Mississippi; thence down the middle of the main channel of the river to the beginning.
 [Laws 1831, p.
-52.]
+52]

 EFFINGHAM.
 Feb.
-15, 1831-South from the northwest corner of Jasper to the line be-tween towns 5 and 6 north; thence west to the line between ranges 3 and 4 east of the third principal meridian; thence north to the northwest corner of section 19, town 9 north, 4 east; thence east to the northeast corner of section 24, town 9 north, 6 east; thence south to the south east corner of town 9 north, 6 east; thence east to the line between ranges 7 and 8 east; thence south to the beginning.
+15, 1831 - South from the northwest corner of Jasper to the line between towns 5 and 6 north; thence west to the line between ranges 3 and 4 east of the third principal meridian; thence north to the northeast corner of section 24, town 9 north; 6 east; thence south to the southeast corner of town 9 north, 6 east; thence east to the line between ranges 7 and 8 east; thence south to the beginning.
+[Laws 1831, p.
+51.]

 JASPER.
-Feb 15, 1831-North with section lines from the southeast corner of section 22, town 5 north, 14 west of the second principal meridian to the north east corner of section 3 town 8 north, 14 west; thence west to the northwest corner of section 6, town 8 north, 8 east of third principal meridian; thence south to the southwest corner of section 19, town 5 north, 8 east; thence east to the beginning.
+Feb 15, 1831 - North with section lines from the southeast corner of section 22, town 5 north, 14 west of the second principal meridian to the northeast corner of section 3 town 8 north, 14 west; thence west to the northwest corner of section 6, town 8 north, 8 east of third principal meridian; thence south to the southwest corner of section 19, town 5 north, 8 east; thence east to the beginning.
+[Laws 1831, p.

-[Laws 1831. p.
 51.]

 MONROE.
 Jan.
-20-Southern boundary re-adjusted.
+20 - Southern boundary re-adjusted.
 [Laws 1829, p.
 31.]

-1833-1835-CHAMPAIGN AND IROQUOIS.
+1833-1835 - CHAMPAIGN AND IROQUOIS

 CHAMPAIGN.
 Feb.
-20, 1833-West from the sonthwest corner of section 34, town 16 north, 14 west of the second principal meridian to the east line of Macon; thence north to the line between towns 22 and 23 north; thence east to the northwest corner of section 3, town 22 north, 14 west; thence south on section lines to the beginning.
-[Private laws 1833, p.
-28.].
+20, 1833 - West from the southwest corner of section thirty-four, town sixteen north, fourteen west of the second principal meridian to the east line of Macon; thence north to the line between towns twenty-two and twenty-three north; thence east to the northwest corner of section three, town twenty-two north, fourteen west; thence south on section lines to the beginning.

 IROQUOIS.
 Feb.
-26, 1833-West from the Indiana state line along the line between towns 23 and 24 north, to the line between ranges 9 and 10 east of the third principal meridian; thence porth to the south line of Cook; thence east to the Indiana state line; thence south to the beginning.
-[Private laws 1833, p.
-19.]
+26, 1833 - West from the Indiana state line along the line between towns twenty-three and twenty-four north, to the line between ranges nine and ten east of the third principal meridian; thence north to the south line of ten east of the third principal meridian; thence north to the south line of Cook; thence east to the Indiana state line; thence south to the beginning.

 VERMILION.
 Feb.
-26, 1833-Territory added-All that tract lying between the northern boundary of Vermilion and the southern boundary of Iroquois, added to Vermilion.
-[Private laws 1833, p.
-20.]
+26, 1833 - Territory added: All that tract lying between the northern boundary of Vermilion and the southern boundary of Iroquois, added to Vermilion.

 PERRY AND FRANKLIN.
 Feb.
-6, 1835-Boundary between re-defined.
-Muddy declared the boundary line.
-[Laws 1835, p.
-36.]
-The Little
+6, 1835 - Boundary between re-defined.
+The Little Muddy declared the boundary line.

 MORGAN AND SANGAMON.
 Feb.
-12, 1835-Boundary between re-defined, and pro-vision made for survey thereof.
-[Laws 1835, p.
-62.]
+12, 1835 - Boundary between re-defined, and provision made for survey thereof.

-1836-SIX NEW COUNTIES.
+1836 - SIX NEW COUNTIES